 Brian Shellum's publications at the Defense Intelligence Agency include Defense Intelligence Support in the Gulf War: A Chronology (1997), At the Creation, 1961-1965: Origination Documents of the Defense Intelligence Agency (2002), and a number of classified studies and histories.
 He published a book on Charles Young, the third Black graduate of West Point, titled Black Cadet in a White Bastion: Charles Young at West Point, in 2006.
 His second book on Young, Black Officer in a Buffalo Soldier Regiment: The Military Career of Charles Young, was released by the University of Nebraska Press in 2010.
 His third book titled African American Officers in Liberia: A Pestiferous Rotation, 1910-1942 was released by the University of Nebraska Press in 2018.

 Shellum broadened his research and writing with “Buffalo Soldiers on the Western Frontier: 1866-1890” which appeared in the Routledge Handbook of U.S. Diplomatic and Military History Since 1865 published in June 2013.
 He also wrote "Buffalo Soldiers in Africa: African American Officers in Liberia, 1910-1942" for the Routledge History of Race in the American Military published in 2016.
-Shellum is currently writting Buffalo Soldier in Alaska: Company L, Twenty-Fourth Infantry in Skagway, 1899-1902, which will be published by the University of Nebraska Press in 2021.
+Shellum is currently writing Buffalo Soldier in Alaska: Company L, Twenty-Fourth Infantry, which will be published by the University of Nebraska Press in November 2021.

 When he is not researching and writing, Brian enjoys fly-fishing, skiing, and woodcarving.
 He is married and has two adult children.